 Our Top Ten Favorite Fan-Made Star Wars Videos

 There are plenty of movie franchises that have enthusiastic fans, but few generate as much excitement as the space opera Star Wars.
-The docu-series Collection Intervention, which makes its REELZ debut Wednesday, October 16th at 10p ET/PT, found one of these extremely dedicated fans, but it turns out there are literally thousands of people all over the interwebs who want to express their enthusiasm for Luke, Leia, Tatooine, Jawas, Boba Fett, Yoda, Wookies, the Force and all things Star Wars.
-In honor of these dedicated superfans, we found our absolute ten favorite fan-made videos produced by enthusiasts of a franchise that happened a long time ago in a galaxy far, far away.
+In honor of May the Fourth Be With You, we found our absolute ten favorite fan-made videos produced by enthusiasts of a franchise that happened a long time ago in a galaxy far, far away.
 Go ahead and take a minute to watch, because those power converters at Tosche station aren't going anywhere.

 10. Star Wars Call Me Maybe